chris-bowman/Azure-Cost-Reporting/README.md

 This report has been developed over a number of years as a starting point for building Azure Cost reporting using the [Azure Cost Management Connector](https://learn.microsoft.com/en-us/power-bi/connect-data/desktop-connect-azure-cost-management).
 This is something I have created in my spare time to help customers visualise Azure costs.

 > **Note: Microsoft Customer Agreement (MCA) Billing Account / Billing Profile support has been recently added.
-Please log an issue if there are any problems with it,**
+Please log an issue if there are any problems with it**

 <br>